Can You Sell a House in Foreclosure?

 How We Can Help

-If you're facing foreclosure, time is critical.
+If you're facing foreclosure, the first job is getting clear numbers and documents.
 We can:

-- Give you a cash offer within 24-48 hours
+- Give you a cash offer after property review

 - Coordinate with your lender to ensure payoff amounts are accurate